 Temple of Zeus

-In 5 minutes walking from the metro station of Acropolis, is one over popular landmark.
+In 5 minutes, walking from the metro station of Acropolis is one over the famous landmark.
 This temple (mostly known as the Columns of the Temple of Olympian Zeus).
 The remaining part of the Temple of Olympian Zeus is part of a colossal temple that used to be there.

 Temple of Poseidon

 There are such all over the city.
-Some are situated near the mountains of Imittos and Parnitha.
-Such churches are: Agios Eleftherios Church, Church of the Holy Apostles, Daphni Monastery, Kaisariani Monastery,
+Some are near the mountains of Imittos and Parnitha.
+Such churches are Agios Eleftherios Church, Church of the Holy Apostles, Daphni Monastery, Kaisariani Monastery,

-Plenty of museums are spread all over Athens.
-You must visit the: National Archaeological museum, War museum, Floating Naval museum, Museum of Cycladic Art, Benaki museum, Jewish museum, Greek Folk Art museum, Museum of Greek Folk Musical Instruments, Spathario Museum of Shadow Theatre, Emotions Museum of Childhood, Museum of the Ancient Agora, Numismatic Museum, National History Museum (Old Parliament).
+Plenty of museums in Greece are spread all over Athens, and in some, you can experience Greek art (contemporary and Ancient).
+You must visit the: National Archaeological Museum, War museum, Floating Naval Museum, Museum of Cycladic Art, Benaki Museum, Jewish museum, Greek Folk Art Museum, Museum of Greek Folk Musical Instruments, Spathario Museum of Shadow Theatre, Emotions Museum of Childhood, Museum of the Ancient Agora, Numismatic Museum, National History Museum (Old Parliament).

-Benaki Museum is housed in one of the most beautiful neoclassical-style buildings in Athens.
+Benaki Museum is in one of the most beautiful neoclassical-style buildings in Athens.

 National Archaeological Museum is a must if you want to experience the past (and Greece).
-National Archaeological museum is situated at 44, 28th of October (Patission) str.
+National Archaeological Museum is at 44, 28th of October (Patission) str.

 Art Collections & Galleries

-The area is known like that due to the old gas factory at the area.
-Take the Metro to “Kerameikos”.
-Here you will find another variety of restaurants, bars and events.
-Inside the restored Gkazi (gas) factory a very good number of events and exhibitions take place all year long.
+Inside the restored Gkazi (gas) factory a whole number of events and exhibitions take place all year long.